 Visit Glacier Point

 Lastly, Glacier Point is a must-see location for anyone visiting Yosemite National Park.
 Glacier Pass Road allows easy access to a large parking lot for Glacier Point, with a short paved trail leading visitors to the overlook.
-Glacier Point provides panoramic views of Half Dome, Nevada Falls, Vernal Falls and the valley floor.
-Tip: visit during the late afternoon and stay to witness sunset!
+Glacier Point provides panoramic views of Half Dome, Nevada Falls, Vernal Falls, and the valley floor.

 Best Yosemite Hiking Trails

 Yosemite is home to some world class hiking trails!
 There are a range of short and easy options, a bunch of moderate trails, and some more strenuous and challenging routes.
 I suggest you choose a couple from the list below that are within your fitness range: You can also book a hiking tour if you prefer exploring with a guide.

 - Lower Yosemite Falls: 0.5-miles from the trailhead, or 1.5-miles from Yosemite Village.